Peperonata is a colorful and flavorful side dish made with peppers, onions, tomatoes and olive oil. It is perfect to accompany meat, fish or cheese.

 Store in the refrigerator in an airtight container for up to 3 days

-Peperonata is a traditional dish of Italian cuisine, particularly widespread in the North and Center of the country.
+Peperonata is a traditional Italian dish, particularly common in the North and Central regions of the country.